What Is a Recreational Program?

 When And Where Can I Start?

-There are a variety of recreational, art, and adventure therapy options available around the country.
+There are a variety of recreational, art, and adventure program options available around the country.
 While they aren’t as wide spread as traditional rehab centers, they are becoming more and more popular.
 To learn more, please contact our counselors at The TreeHouse Rehab today.